 On December 17, 2021 the company entered into a \$175,000 unsecured revolving credit facility ("Revolving Credit Facility") with a syndicate led by a Canadian bank.
-The Revolving Credit Facility has a three-year term with an option to extend for an additional year.
-At June 30, 2023 and December 31, 2022 the Revolving Credit Facility was undrawn and remained available.
+The Revolving Credit Facility had a three-year term with an option to extend for an additional year.
+On October 3, 2023 the company amended the Revolving Credit Facility to extend its maturity date from December 17, 2024 to October 2, 2026, while maintaining the option to extend for an additional year.
+At September 30, 2023 and December 31, 2022 the Revolving Credit Facility was undrawn and remained available.